we-like-parsers/pegen_experiments/README.md

 - Syntax what kind of tree to build, e.g. { ... } (combine with 'NAME = ...')
 - Generate C code

+Both the generator and the generated parsers require Python 3.8 -- it turns out writing a recursive-descent packrat parser is a really great use case for the walrus operator (:=).

 ___
 PS.
 It's pronounced "pagan".